mcp-virustotal

 • Name: get_domain_relationship

 • Description: Query a specific relationship type for a domain with pagination support.
-Choose from 21 relationship types including SSL certificates, subdomains, historical data, and DNS records
+Choose from 24 relationship types including SSL certificates, subdomains, historical data, DNS records, and collections

 • Parameters: